filippo-masi/ALERT-OlekZienkiewicz-ML/README.md

-# **Neural integration for constitutive equations – HANDS-ON: Experimental dNeural integration for constitutive equationsata**
+# **Neural integration for constitutive equations – HANDS-ON for experimental data**

 This repository contains **Jupyter notebooks** and **code** developed for the **2025 ALERT Olek Zienkiewicz Doctoral School** on *Constitutive Modelling of Geomaterials* - **Constitutive Modelling meets Machine Learning**.